-Candidates for WTO Chief Urge Hasty Vetting of Next Leader Amid 'Deep Crisis'
+Candidates for WTO Chief Urge Hasty Vetting of Next Leader amid 'Deep Crisis'

-Candidates to lead the World Trade Organisation urged members to reach a decision quickly on Wednesday and address what one described as a "deep crisis" as it began the vetting process.
+Candidates to lead the World Trade Organization urged members to reach a decision quickly on Wednesday and address what one described as a "deep crisis" as it began the vetting process.

 Nominations from eight countries have been submitted, including three women, three African candidates and a former Saudi air force pilot, to replace Brazil's Roberto Azevedo, who will step down a year early at the end of August.